 You can use most services on Helsenorge on behalf of children under 12 years of age.

-If both parents are registered at the same address as the child, both parents will be able to use Helsenorge on behalf of the child.
+If one parent or both parents are registered at the same address as the child, both parents will be able to use Helsenorge on behalf of the child.

 If neither parent is registered at the same address as the child, neither parent will be able to use Helsenorge on behalf of the child.